 - Gross rent multiplier (GRM) is a ratio of the property price to the gross rental income and is used as a quick and easy way to compare one rental property to another

 - Appreciation measures the increase in a property’s price over a certain amount of time and is one of the ways real estate investors make money, in addition to recurring cash flow

-- Online rental property calculators such as Roofstock Cloudhouse analyze a home’s potential as a rental property, even if the house has never been a rental before
+- Online rental property calculators, such as Roofstock Cloudhouse, help to analyze and estimate a home’s potential as a rental property, even if the house has never been a rental before

 Accountants, appraisers, attorneys, lenders, and real estate agents are all required to take continuing education to keep their licenses active, so why shouldn’t you do the same?
 Some of the best ways for real estate investors to keep learning and networking include:

 - BiggerPockets sits at the center of the real estate investing universe with educational resources, expert property evaluation tools, and connections with other rental property investors.